hsflabstanford/vegan-meta/manuscript/lit-review-notes.md

 ### are texts nudges?

 the text articles in our dataset don't frame it that way but they're very similar to articles that do we've got the megastudy but also <https://jamanetwork.com/journals/jamapediatrics/fullarticle/2801662> and <https://www.nature.com/articles/s41586-021-03843-2> and <https://www.hbs.edu/ris/Publication%20Files/text_messages_6294f05d-ef00-420d-9a44-24dfc8989d01.pdf>

+#### Regression to the meat: the lack of long-term outcome measurement in choice architecture approaches

+-   Alter one environment, how do people compensate?
+Do they?
+To track this -- to assess general equilibrium effects -- you need to track both what people at and also what they do after they leave the dining hall.
+No study in our dataset does this Andersson 2021 (and a few others?) address this head on...

+#### Social desirability bias..